 \section{Acknowledgements}

-We are indebted to St\'ephane Ili\'c for collaboration on an early stage of the project, for his critical advice on MCMC simulations, and for his comments on the final version of the draft.
+We are indebted to St\'ephane Ili\'c for collaboration on an early stage of the project, for his critical advice on MCMC simulations, and for his comments on the final version of the draft and code.
+We further acknowledge the contribution and advice of Josef Dvo{\v{r}}{\'{a}}{\v{c}}ek on GPU optimisation, and other code-development aspects throughout the duration of this project, which have improved the efficiency of the code.
+We acknowledge the use of the "Phoebe" computer cluster at CEICO/FZU where the code was tested.
 We also thank Leor Barack, George Loukes-Gerakopoulos, Simone Mastrogiovanni, Adam Pound and Nick Stergioulas for discussions.
+We would also like to thank the Referee of our work, whose comments has improved our code and manuscript.

+\paragraph{Funding information} I.D.S. acknowledges funding by the Czech Grant Agency (GA\^CR) under the grant number 21-16583M.
 The work of R.O. is supported by the R\'egion \^Ile-de-France within the DIM ACAV+ project SYMONGRAV (Sym\'etries asymptotiques et ondes gravitationnelles).
-I.D.S. acknowledges funding by the Czech Grant Agency (GA\^CR) under the grant number 21-16583M.
-He also acknowledges the warm hospitality of R.O at the Observatory of Paris in November 2022, when the project was initiated.
-We acknowledge the use of the computer cluster at CEICO/FZU where the code was tested, and warmly thank its administrator Josef Dvo{\v{r}}{\'{a}}{\v{c}}ek for his helpful input on GPU optimisation, and the use of the ``Phoebe" computer cluster.